The Unusual Broadband X-ray Spectral Variability of NGC 1313 X-1 seen with XMM$-$Newton, Chandra and NuSTAR: Introduction

 This conclusion was further cemented with the remarkable discovery that a number of ULXs are actually powered by accreting pulsars (\citealt{Bachetti14nat, Fuerst16p13, Israel17, Israel17p13, Carpano18, Sathyaprakash19, Rodriguez19}).
 These sources therefore appear to exceed their Eddington limits by factors of up to $\sim$500, and their broadband spectra are qualitatively similar to the rest of the ULX population, particularly at high energies ($E > 10$\,keV; \citealt{Pintore17, Koliopanos17, Walton18p13, Walton18ulxBB}).
 Two other ULXs in M51 have also been identified as likely hosting neutron star accretors via other means, first through the detection of a potential cyclotron resonant scattering feature (\citealt{Brightman18}), and second through the detection of a potentially bi-modal flux distribution (as expected for a source transitioning to and from the propeller regime; \citealt{Earnshaw18}).
+A number of other candidates for such transitions have also recently been reported among the broader ULX population (\citealt{Song20}).
+Although the known ULX pulsars are now firmly established as being powered by magnetised neutron stars, the strength of the magnetic fields in these systems is still the subject of significant debate, with estimates ranging from $\sim$10$^{9-15}$\,G and some models invoking higher-order field geometries (\eg\ quadrupolar) than the standard dipole fields typically assumed (\eg\ \citealt{Bachetti14nat, Dallosso15, Mushtukov15, Kluzniak15, Fuerst16p13, Brightman18, Walton18crsf, Vasilopoulos18, Middleton19}).

 One of the fundamental predictions of super-Eddington accretion is that strong winds are launched from the accretion flow, as radiation pressure exceeds gravity (\eg\ \citealt{Shakura73, Poutanen07, Dotan11, Takeuchi13}).
 Observational evidence for such winds in ULXs was only recently seen for the first time in \ngc, through the detection of strongly blueshifted atomic features (\citealt{Pinto16nat, Walton16ufo}; see also \citealt{Middleton15soft}), and such features have now been seen in several other systems (including NGC\,300 ULX1, one of the known pulsars; \citealt{Pinto17, Kosec18ulx, Kosec18}).
 These winds are extreme, reaching velocities of up to $\sim$0.25$c$, and, despite the extreme X-ray luminosities of these sources, may actually dominate their total energetic output.